 Additionally, note two important privileges protected by law.
 Fair report is a privilege protected by the First Amendment of the United States Constitution that allows for opinion pieces, such as an opinion article in a local newspaper or an online review of a product.
 Similarly, neutral report privilege aims to protect the press.
 This privilege allows the media to report on matters they believe to be of public interest, even if this may have a negative impact on a public figure.

 Your reputation is important to live a fair and free life.
 As such, you deserve legal counsel in managing your reputation.
 If you believe someone has spoken negatively against you and has damaged your reputation, you might want to seek legal guidance in retaliation.
-An experienced defense lawyer can develop a strong case to defend your rights and your reputation.
+An experienced West Palm Beach reputation management lawyer can develop a strong case to defend your rights and your reputation.
 At the Law Offices of Nellie L. King, P.A., Attorney King works one-on-one with her clients to develop a strong, personalized strategy.
 She will take the time and care to get to know her clients and frame their case around their circumstances.